What Is a Urostomy?

 With an ileal or a colon conduit, both urine and mucus pass through the stoma.
 After a ureterostomy, only urine comes out of the stoma.

-Urine draining from the stoma is typically collected into an attachable pouch.
+Urine draining from the stoma is often collected into an attachable pouch.
 Urine can be drained from the pouch at your convenience or when the pouch is full.

 © 2000-2021 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.